Bootstrap 5 Placeholder (Skeleton)

 Best Practices

-Match skeleton shape to real content dimensions
+Match skeleton col widths to your real content proportions